Join Us For Fireworks, Music & Activities to Celebrate America's 250th Birthday

 Guests can photograph this sensational display as fireworks soar over the Mansion.

-Join General Washington inside the Interpretive Center for an interactive living history experience.
+Join George and Martha Washington inside the Interpretive Center for an interactive living history experience.

-Then hear his special remarks at the Piazza as he kicks off the fireworks extravaganza.
+Then, hear special remarks from General Washington at the Piazza as he kicks off the fireworks extravaganza.

 Attend a Wreath Laying at the Washington Tomb